 BRAHMS JOHANNES - Valse la bémol majeur op.
 39-15 BRAHMS JOHANNES - Valse mi majeur op.
 39-12 BRAHMS JOHANNES - Valse mi majeur op.
 39-2 BRAHMS JOHANNES - Valse mi majeur op.
 39-5 BRAHMS JOHANNES - Valse mi mineur op.
 39-4 BRAHMS JOHANNES - Valse ré mineur op.
 39-9 BRAHMS JOHANNES - Valse si bémol majeur op.
 39-8 BRAHMS JOHANNES - Valse si majeur op.
 39-1 BRAHMS JOHANNES - Valse si majeur op.
 39-13 BRAHMS JOHANNES - Valse si mineur op.
 39-11 BRAHMS JOHANNES - Valse sol dièse mineur op.
 39-14 BRAHMS JOHANNES - Valse sol dièse mineur op.
 39-3 BRAHMS JOHANNES - Valse sol majeur op.
 39-10 BRAHMS JOHANNES - Valse ut dièse majeur op.
 39-6 BRAHMS JOHANNES - Valse ut dièse mineur op.
 39-16 BRAHMS JOHANNES - Valse ut dièse mineur op.
 39-7

-While the Hungarian dances of Brahms rely on a brilliant and spirited virtuosity, his 16 Valses op.
+While Brahms' Hungarian Dances bet on a brilliant and fiery virtuosity, his 16 Valses op.
 39 are more modest and intimate.
-Their popularity is however not outdone by the Dances: who does not know the number 15, a sweet lullaby whose melody counts among the best-known finds of the pen of Brahms.
-His publisher must have anticipated the success of this collection, because soon after the publication of the original version for piano four hands in 1866, he also ordered the composer a version for piano with two hands.
-We propose the latter in a revised edition, based on the text of the new complete edition of Brahms' works.
+Their popularity is not to be outdone, however, in the Dances: who does not know number 15, a sweet lullaby whose melody is one of the most famous finds of Brahms' pen.
+Its publisher must have sensed the success of this collection, because shortly after the publication of the original version for piano four hands in 1866, he also ordered from the composer a version for piano two hands.
+We offer the latter in a revised edition, based on the text of the new complete edition of Brahms' works.

 |